 I love this phase: the bubbling anticipation, the prepping of the RV, the millions of trips out to the RV with armfuls of things from the house.
-I keep meaning to wear my pedometer on packing day, but invariably forget in all the excitement.
-I’m just sure I’m way over 10,000 steps!
+I really should wear a pedometer on packing day.

-Example 1: Our first night on the trip, as we prepared for bed…
+Example 1: Our first night on the trip, about to convert the dinette and couch into the bed…

 Me: “Honey, which cupboard has the bedding?”

 James looked at me with dread: “I believe that would be the linen cabinet BACK AT THE HOUSE.”